Baseball History: Eddie Waitkus

 The Associated Press would name Waitkus as the Comeback Player of the Year after a career-high 182 hits.

 In 1954, Waitkus was sold to the Baltimore and he played there until being released in the middle of the 1955 season.
-He would finish his big league back in Philadelphia that year.
+He would finish his big league career back in Philadelphia that year.

 Waitkus would pass away in 1972, while Steinhagen died in 2012.